OpenFusionist/beacon-rewards/README.md

 | `LOG_LEVEL` | `debug`, `info`, `warn`, `error` | `info` |
 | `LOG_FORMAT` | `text` or `json` | `text` |

-Ensure the `data/` directory is writable if you keep the default `REWARDS_HISTORY_FILE`.
+- Ensure the `data/` directory is writable if you keep the default `REWARDS_HISTORY_FILE`.

-Backfills are meant to cover recent history only. `BACKFILL_LOOKBACK` is rounded to the nearest epoch boundary; using very large backfill ranges can lead to heavy memory usage and RPC load.
+- Backfills are intended to cover recent history only. `BACKFILL_LOOKBACK` is rounded to the nearest epoch boundary.
+Larger windows can marginally improve initial reward accuracy, but returns diminish quickly; smaller values trade a tiny precision loss for faster startup.
+This is not an archive-mode reprocessing tool, very large ranges will significantly increase memory usage and RPC traffic.
+Therefore, we recommend using a window of no more than `24h` for backfills.

 ## API
 - `GET /health`